enoson/eno.el/README.md

 - `(eno-set-same-finger-list '("(aq" "dtb" "sr," "lmjv" "gwpc" "uiy" "hnf" "koz["))`

-list of same finger letters, e.g. if you set it as '("qa" "ws"), then it won't generate the hint "qa", "aq", "ws" and "sw".
+list of same finger letters, e.g. if you set it as '("qa" "ws"), then the hint "qa", "aq", "ws" and "sw" won't show.

 for qwerty: `(eno-set-same-finger-list '("qaz" "wsx" "edc" "rfvg" "ujmhn" "ik," "ol." "p;/"))`